 The ISA ² ( Interoperability solutions for public administrations, businesses and citizens ) has just presented this new publication ELISE ( European Location Interoperability Solutions for e-Government ) analysing seven services based soon ousted blockchain developed in europe, with active participation of public authorities at both national and local levels.

 The list of projects considered includes:

 - Infrachain governance framework

 - Intelligent Stadjerspas vouchers

-Each has been analyzed with a structured framework of multiple layers that covers the institutional aspects, functional, technical and economic deployed service.
-Furthermore, the work has also considered the potential of each service based on blockchain to climb at the level of the HAT.
+Each one has been analysed with a structured framework multi-layer that covers the institutional aspects, functional, technical and financial aspects of a service deployed.
+Furthermore, the work has also considered the potential of each service based on blockchain to climb at eu level.

-However, blockchain has not yet proved a form of disruptive innovation or disruptive for the government, as sometimes presents.
-We may consider the ongoing projects provide incremental changes - instead of misguided operational capabilities; although it can generate some clear value for citizens to take these technologies.
+However, blockchain has not yet proved to be a form of transformative innovation or disruptive manner to the government, as sometimes it is presented.
+We may consider the ongoing projects provide incremental changes - fundamental rather than to the operational capability; although it can result in some clear value for citizens to adopt these technologies.